Galileo88/Galileos-Planet-Pack/README.md

 * Repaired and restored custom science for Gael and its moons.

-* Updated ResearchBodies support and added science for its sibling, Tarsier Space Technologies.
+* Updated ResearchBodies support and added science definitions for its sibling, Tarsier Space Technologies.

 * Scatterer support for KSP 1.3.

-The ocean shaders have been disabled to prevent the floating tile bug.
+  * Disabled volumetric clouds on Catullus due to scatterer or EVE bug.

 * Added patch to change LqdAmmonia distributions to Ammonia if Kerbalism is present.